Elimination distance to bounded degree on planar graphs: Introduction

 Observe that the result is not implied by the result of Bulian and Dawar for minor-closed classes, as the $K_5$-minor-free subclass of $\Cc_{d}$ is not minor-closed.
 It is natural to consider as a next step classes that exclude some fixed graph as a minor or as a topological minor, and finally to resolve the problem in full generality.

 To solve the problem on $K_5$-minor-free graphs we combine multiple techniques from parameterized complexity theory and structural graph theory.
-First, we use the fact that the property of having elimination distance at most $k$ for fixed $k$ is MSO definable, and hence efficiently solvable by Courcelle's Theorem on graphs of bounded treewidth.
+First, we use the fact that the property of having elimination distance at most $k$ to $\Cc_d$ for fixed $k$ and $d$ is MSO definable, and hence efficiently solvable by Courcelle's Theorem on graphs of bounded treewidth.
 If the input graph $G$ has small treewidth, we can hence solve the instance by Courcelle's Theorem.
+If $G$ has large treewidth, we conclude that it contains a large grid minor~\cite{robertson1986graph}.
+We then have two cases.

-If $G$ has large treewidth, we distinguish two cases.
-In the first case, there exist no vertices of degree greater than $k+d$.
-In this case, we use the fact that $G$ has large treewidth to conclude that it contains a large grid minor~\cite{robertson1986graph}.
-This in turn enables us to find an irrelevant vertex, that is, a vertex whose deletion does not change containment in $\Cc_{k,d}$.
-By iteratively removing irrelevant vertices until this is no longer possible we arrive at an instance of small treewidth.
-The irrelevant vertex technique was introduced in~\cite{robertson1995graph} and is by now a standard technique in parameterized algorithms, see \cite{thilikos2012graph} for a survey.
+First, if in sufficiently many branch sets there are vertices of degree exceeding $d$, we conclude that the graph does not belong to $\Cc_{k,d}$.
+This is because the grid minor will not be sufficiently scattered by~$k$ elimination rounds.

-In the second case, there exist vertices of degree larger than $k+d$.
-Denote by $R$ the set of all these vertices.
-We show that by contracting all components of $G-R$ we get a graph of bounded treedepth (and hence of bounded treewidth).
-We furthermore show that for each of the contracted components we can compute a \emph{connectivity pattern} from a finite list of possible connectivity patterns that describes what happens if vertices from the component are (recursively) deleted.
-To compute the connectivity pattern, we again apply an irrelevant vertex argument inside the components.
-This part of the reasoning is technically quite involved.
-Once all connectivity patterns are computed, we can formulate containment in~$\Cc_{k,d}$ over a colored graph of bounded treedepth in MSO, which can again be efficiently evaluated by Courcelle's Theorem.
-After fixing our notation in \cref{sec:prelims}, we provide the details of the proofs in \cref{sec-white-blue} and \cref{seq-RWB}.
+Second, if only few branch sets contain vertices of degree exceeding $d$, we can find a branch set that is ``far'' from any problematic vertices.
+The vertices of such branch set are called {\em irrelevant}, that is, vertices whose deletion does not change containment in $\Cc_{k,d}$.
+By iteratively removing irrelevant vertices we arrive either in the first case, or at an instance of small treewidth.
+In both cases, we can conclude.
+The irrelevant vertex technique was introduced in~\cite{robertson1995graph} and is by now a standard technique in parameterized algorithms, see~\cite{thilikos2012graph} for a survey.